noahnydegger/ETH_MP_Alpine_Water_Springs_Modelling/README.md

 ### Executing program

-* How to run the program
+* The program is run within the Notebook MP_Alpine_Water_Springs_Modelling.ipynb
-* Step-by-step bullets
+* The data handling, manipulation and visualization are implemented in separate python files
 ```
 code blocks for commands
 ```